Dikaia railway station

 Dikaia railway station (Σιδηροδρομικός Σταθμός Δικαίων) is a railway station that serves the village of Dikaia, Evros in Eastern Macedonia and Thrace, Greece.
 Located less than 900 m east of the centre of Dikaia, the station opened in 1874 by the Chemins de fer Orientaux (now part of OSE).
-Today TrainOSE operates just four daily regional trains to Alexandroupoli and Ormenio.
+Today TrainOSE operates just four daily regional trains to Alexandroupolis and Ormenio.
 The station is unstaffed however there are waiting rooms available.
 It is one of the northernmost operational railway stations in Greece, close to both the Bulgarian and Turkish borders.

 History

 The station opened in 1874 when the line, built by the Chemins de fer Orientaux, from Istanbul to Vienna opened.
 The railway reached Dikaia in 1873, when the line from Istanbul to Edirne and Bulgaria was opened.
 When the railway was built it was all within the Ottoman Empire.

 During World War I, the railway was an important link as the Ottoman Empire, Bulgaria and Austria-Hungary were all Central Allies.
 On 14 December 1916 Allied (British or French, it is not clear), aeroplanes bombed the bridge over the river Evros.

 After the Ottoman Empire's defeat, its remaining imperial possessions were divided.
-The sections from Alexandroupoli to Svilengrad, except for a short section of about 10 km in Turkey serving Edirne Karaagaç station and for 3 km between the Greek border and Svilengrad station in Bulgaria come under the control of the French-Hellenic Railway Company, a subsidiary of the Chemins de fer Orientaux, when the French-Hellenic was incorporated in July 1929.
+The sections from Alexandroupolis to Svilengrad, except for a short section of about 10 km in Turkey serving Edirne Karaagaç station and for 3 km between the Greek border and Svilengrad station in Bulgaria come under the control of the French-Hellenic Railway Company, a subsidiary of the Chemins de fer Orientaux, when the French-Hellenic was incorporated in July 1929.

 Under the Treaty of Lausanne of 1923, a new border between Greece and Turkey was established at the Evros river, just east of Ftelia railway station, which had the result that the railway from Istanbul to Bulgaria entered Greece at Pythio, then re-entered Turkey at Edirne (Karaağaç railway station), re-entered Greece at Marasia, and finally entered Bulgaria between Ormenio and Svilengrad.
 This arrangement continued until 1971, when two new lines were opened.
 In Turkey, the Edirne Cut-off was opened to allow trains from Istanbul to Bulgaria to run through Edirne entirely on Turkish territory, so that trains such as the Orient Express no longer passed through Feres.
 In Greece, a line was opened to allow trains from Pythio to Bulgaria to stay on Greek territory and avoid Edirne.
 In 1954 the CFFH was absorbed by the Hellenic State Railways.
 In 1971, the Hellenic State Railways was reorganised into the OSE taking over responsibilities for most for Greece's rail infrastructure.